 If abandoned homes are tied up in an estate that is in dispute, this can go on for a long time without outsiders being able to do much about it.
 As a neighborhood, it's certainly appropriate for you to express your displeasure about this situation to heirs, if you can locate them.

 Let's look at foreclosures first.
-(In the U.S. a so-called neighborhood stabilization program is still in place to help with the situation.
-Inquire to whatever government administers community development block grant money for your area; many areas have spent all their funding.)
+(In the U.S. a so-called neighborhood stabilization program may still have funds in some locations to help with the situation.
+Inquire to whatever government administers community development block grant money for your area; most areas have spent all their funding.)

 Foreclosure occurs when a lender isn't getting borrowed money repaid.
 So the first task, learning who now owns the home, is relatively simple.